Betawi people: Origin and history

-In the 17th century, Dutch colonials began to import servants and labours from all over the archipelago into Batavia.
+After a truce with the kingdom of Mataram, Javanese and Sundanese also came to live there.

+By the end of the seventeenth century, the Batavian population consisted of approximately 7% Dutch, 20% Christian Asians and mestizos, 10% Chinese, 12% Malays, Javanese and Balinese, and over 50% slaves.

 One of the earliest were Balinese slaves bought from Bali and Ambonese mercenaries.
 Subsequently, other ethnic groups followed suit; they were Malays, Sundanese, Javanese, Minangkabaus, Buginese, and Makassar.
-Foreign and mixed ethnic groups were also included; such as Indos, Mardijkers, Portuguese, Dutch, Arabs, Chinese and Indians, who were originally brought to or attracted to Batavia to work.
+Foreign and mixed ethnic groups were also included; such as Indos, Mardijkers, Portuguese, Dutch, Arabs, Chinese, and Indians, who were originally brought to or attracted to Batavia to work.

-Originally, circa 17th to 18th century, the dwellers of Batavia were identified according to their ethnics of origin; either Sundanese, Javanese, Malays, Ambonese, Buginese-Makassar, or Arabs and Chinese.
+Originally, circa the 17th to 18th century, the dwellers of Batavia were identified according to their ethnics of origin; either Sundanese, Javanese, Malays, Ambonese, Buginese-Makassar, or Arabs and Chinese.
 This was shown in the Batavia census record that listed the immigrant's ethnic background of Batavian citizens.
-They were separated into specific ethnic-based enclaves kampungs, which is why in today's Jakarta there are some regions named after ethnic-specific names such as; Kampung Melayu, Kampung Bali, Makassar, and Kampung Ambon.
+They were separated into specific ethnic-based enclaves kampungs, which is why in today's Jakarta there are some regions named after ethnic-specific names such as Kampung Melayu, Kampung Bali, Makassar, and Kampung Ambon.
 These ethnic groups merged and formed around the 18th to 19th centuries.
-It was not until the late 19th or early 20th century that the group – who would become the dwellers of Batavia, referred to themselves as "Betawi", which refers to a creole Malay-speaking ethnic group which has a mixed culture of different influences; Malay, Javanese, Sundanese to Arabic and Chinese.
-The term "Betawi" was first listed as an ethnic category in the 1930 census of Batavia residents.
+It was not until the late 19th or early 20th century that the group – who would become the dwellers of Batavia, referred to themselves as "Betawi", which refers to a Creole Malay-speaking ethnic group that has a mixed culture of different influences; Malay, Javanese, Sundanese to Arabic and Chinese.
 The Betawi people have a culture and language distinct from the surrounding Sundanese and Javanese.
 The Betawis are known for their traditions in music and food.

 Language

-The Betawi language—also known as Betawi Malay, is a Malay-based creole language.
+The Betawi language, also known as Betawi Malay, is a Malay-based creole language.
 It was the only Malay-based dialect spoken on the northern coast of Java; other northern Java coastal areas are overwhelmingly dominated by Javanese dialects, while some parts speak Madurese and Sundanese.
 The Betawi vocabulary has many Hokkien Chinese, Arabic, and Dutch loanwords.
 Today the Betawi language is a popular informal language in Indonesia and used as the base of Indonesian slang.
 It has become one of the most widely spoken languages in Indonesia, and also one of the most active local dialects in the country.

 Society

-Due to their historical sentiment as a marginalized ethnic group in their own native land, Betawi people form several communal organizations to protect themselves from other ethnic groups and strengthen the Betawi solidarity.
-Notable organizations include the Forum Betawi Rempug (FBR), Forum Komunikasi Anak Betawi (Communication Forum for Betawi People, Forkabi) and Ikatan Keluarga Betawi (Betawi Family Network, IKB).
+Due to their historical sentiment as a marginalized ethnic group in their native land, the Betawi people form several communal organizations to protect themselves from other ethnic groups and strengthen the Betawi solidarity.
+Notable organizations include the Forum Betawi Rempug (FBR), Forum Komunikasi Anak Betawi (Communication Forum for Betawi People, Forkabi), and Ikatan Keluarga Betawi (Betawi Family Network, IKB).
 These organizations act as grassroots movements to increase the bargaining power of the Betawi people whose significant part of them are economically relegated to the informal sector.
-Some of them hold a significantly large number of followings; for example, as of 2021, Forkabi has a membership of 500,000 people across the Jabodetabek region.
+Some of them hold a significantly large number of followers; for example, as of 2021, Forkabi has a membership of 500,000 people across the Jabodetabek region.